THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 a mental state, but was an actual relationship with Wisdom—the angel of God.

-(Note the words in verse 22, “for Wisdom, the fashioner of all things, taught me.”)
+Note Solomon's words in 7:22, “for Wisdom, the fashioner of all things, taught me.”

 In these Scriptures we see that Wisdom is a blessing and reward sent from God